 Even with those limitations, test-givers highly prefer multiple-choice tests due to the ease and efficiency of administration.
 The familiarity of the test structure also makes these tests a comfortable experience for test-takers.

 While multiple-choice tests provide a traditional format for test-takers and a quick record of training for test-givers, they are often ineffective in measuring knowledge due to poor test item writing.
 Most of us think that writing a test question is easy because we’ve read thousands (maybe tens of thousands) of test questions and responses during our lifetimes.
 But contrary to what many people think, multiple-choice items are not easy to write if your tests are to be valid (testing the thing you want to test) and reliable (offering dependable results every time).
 If you are an employer who relies on multiple-choice testing to assess knowledge, properly constructed test items are essential.

-- A stem – the question asked or incomplete statement provided
+- The stem is the question asked or incomplete statement provided.

-- A distractor – the incorrect response (Each test item usually has multiple distractors but could have only one if appropriate.)
+- The distractor is the incorrect response.
+(Each test item usually has multiple distractors but could have only one.)